 10. San Lorenzo Oratory

-Tucked away in a side street of Palermo’s historic centre, The San Lorenzo Oratory is another beautiful Baroque gem.
+Tucked away in a side street of Palermo’s historic center, The San Lorenzo Oratory is another beautiful Baroque gem.
 The inside is a triumph of stucco decorations realized by Sicilian artist Giacomo Serpotta.
 The altar was home to Caravaggio’s masterpiece “Nativity with St. Francis and St. Lawrence”, which was stolen in 1969 and never recovered.

 11. Capuchin Catacombs